aerickt/lapwing-for-beginners/src/Chapter-08.md

 ## Chapter 8 test

-This chapter's test consists of all the vowel drills you have done so far  (including chapter 7 material).
+This chapter's test consists of all the vowel drills (including chapter 7 material).
 Make sure your settings are configured as such:

 ![test settings](img/5-test-settings.png)